mkbabb/yajr/README.md

 });
 ```

 **WHAT** more lines?!
-Yep 🤑
+Yep.
+Oh, and notice the omission of a type hint for the latter. kool 🧊

 ## Introit

+The rather verbose syntax of

+    document.querySelector[All]

-The rather verbose syntax of `document.querySelector[All]` caused a recent js project of mine to become cluttered and downright unintelligible in places.
-Additionally, to modifying CSS attributes was a major pain:
+caused a recent project of mine to become cluttered and downright unintelligible in places.
+Additionally, the common operation of modifying CSS attributes was a major pain:

 ```js
 el.style.$prop = `${value}`;